OpenIndex/JavaMacLauncher/README.md

 Supported operating systems
 ---------------------------

-- Intended to be used on macOS (10.9 or newer)
+- Intended to be used on macOS (10.9 or newer).
+Releases are compiled for x86-64.
 - Can be built for Linux or other Unix based systems, which might be useful for development and testing.